-4.2 MAIN FEATURES
+4.2 Main Features

-- 3 Flash programming modes: - Insertion in a programming tool.
+- Three Flash programming modes: - Insertion in a programming tool.
 In this mode, all sectors including option bytes can be programmed or erased. - ICP (In-Circuit Programming).
-In this mode, all sectors including option bytes can be programmed or erased without removing the device from the application board. - IAP (In-Application Programming) In this mode, all sectors except Sector 0, can be programmed or erased without removing the device from the application board and while the application is running. - ICT (In-Circuit Testing) for downloading and executing user application test patterns in RAM - Read-out protection - Register Access Security System (RASS) to prevent accidental programming or erasing
+In this mode, all sectors including option bytes can be programmed or erased without removing the device from the application board. - IAP (In-Application Programming) In this mode, all sectors except Sector 0, can be programmed or erased without removing the device from the application board and while the application is running. - ICT (In-Circuit Testing) for downloading and executing user application test patterns in RAM - Read-out protection against piracy - Register Access Security System (RASS) to prevent accidental programming or erasing

-4.3 STRUCTURE
+4.3 Structure